 The Federal Government places a clear emphasis on higher education, research and high technology through numerous strategies and initiatives, such as the Excellence Initiative (2005–2017), as well as its successor, the Excellence Strategy, the Internationalisation Strategy and the new High-Tech Strategy.
-Almost 30 per cent of spending on research and development in Germany is provided by federal and state governments.
+Almost 30% of spending on research and development in Germany is provided by federal and state governments.
 Government is thus the main sponsor of research in Germany alongside industry.

 Federal and state government financial support for research essentially consists of: